artenax/fractal/README.md

 * Does Fractal have encryption support?
 Will it ever?

-Yes, Fractal-next has encryption support using Cross-Signing.
+Yes, the current development version (`main` branch) has encryption support using Cross-Signing.
 See
 <https://gitlab.gnome.org/GNOME/fractal/-/issues/717> for more info on the state of encryption.

 * Can I run Fractal with the window closed?